ninajaycragg/froot-priv/README.md

 Connection to MongoDB can be established by navigating into the server folder and running: node server

+# Adding external css

+Add css stylesheets to folder /css.
+Link css to /pages/_app.js
+Call classname in divs using classname="[insert name of class]"

 # Goals / Issues

 Currently working on getting the application connected to the server/MongoDB when it's deployed on Vercel.
 Having a hard time figuring out how to do it when it's not being ran locally.